tcmacdonald/intro-to-javascript/class1.md

 ## History of JavaScript

-* Developed by Brendan Eich at Netscape, 1995 <!-- .element: class="fragment" -->
+* Developed by Brendan Eich at Netscape, 1995
-* Originally called Livescript <!-- .element: class="fragment" -->
+* Originally called Livescript
 * Sun develops competing technology...
-HotJava <!-- .element: class="fragment" -->
+HotJava
-* Livescript is renamed Javascript by Marc Andreesen <!-- .element: class="fragment" -->
+* Livescript is renamed Javascript by Marc Andreesen

 Note:
 Marc Andreesen of Andreeson Horowitz a $4 Billion venture capital firm.